prince-ravi-leow/track-split-timestamp/README.md

 Apart form FFmpeg, there are other cue-sheet based ways to split the audio track:
 - [mp3splt](https://github.com/mp3splt/mp3splt) - frame-accurate splitting of mp3, ogg vorbis, FLAC and other audio formats without requiring decoding or re-encoding.
 - [CUEtools](https://github.com/gchudov/cuetools.net) - a tool for lossless audio/CUE sheet format conversion
 - [foobar2000](https://www.foobar2000.org/) - one can use the '[Converter](https://wiki.hydrogenaud.io/index.php?title=Foobar2000:Converter)' component to split the source audio file, by dragging the respective cue file into foobar2000, highlighting, right-clicking and selecting 'Convert'

-# Roadmap
-I created this script, because of my personal hobby of taking concert audio, and packaging it into tracks, so that I could listen to it as an 'album'.

-This script basically uses cue sheets to accomplish this.
-However, due FFmpeg's flexibility, this functioanlity could easily be expanded to video.

-This is planned for a future release.